The foundation of all aesthetic sciences is anthropology.

 Reading it today, it cannot be denied how much his Song of the Earth gains a universal value; turning the pages of the Sicilian Human Atlas makes it close to the intimate geography of each of us, demonstrating, if still necessary, how much the eye of a photographer, of an artist, can grasp, with prophetic investiture, the meaning of life.

-Photographs: © Francesco Faraci
+All images: © Francesco Faraci

 April 15, 2020